jacobkap/crimebythenumbers/docs/choropleth-maps.md

 suicide <- as.data.frame(suicide)
 ```

-The package that we will use to handle geographic data and do most of the work in this lesson is `sf`. `sf` is a sophisticated package and does far more than what we will cover in this lesson.
+The package that we will use to handle geographic data and do most of the work in this chapter is `sf`. `sf` is a sophisticated package and does far more than what we will cover in this chapter.
 For more information about the package's features please see the website for it [here](http://r-spatial.github.io/sf/).

 ```r